CopadoSolutions/webhook-cli/README.md

 ## Prerequisites
 * **Webhook URL** - review Webhook API  ```http://docs.copado.apiary.io```
 * **API Key** - in order for the plugin to start the Job and check on the status (via the Copado Webhook API), it requires an API key.
-To create an api key, login to your Copado account and navigate to the Account Summary tab, and finally on the API Key sub-tab.
+To create an api key, login to your Copado account and navigate to the Account Summary tab, and finally on the API Key sub-tab use the button "create/reset".

 ## Usage
 1. Open your console.